benhoff/blog/content/pyqt-layout-design.rst

 .. image:: {filename}/images/face-recognition-success.png

-Obviously this isn't the whole story.
-But it demonstrates an important piece about Qt.
-Everything that the user interacts with is a widget.
-In this case, we have a ready made widget that we can plug into our ``MainWindow``.
-So our end goal as GUI designers (for the most part) will be to design widgets.
-Or at least, all of the design will roll up into a widegt.
-So where do we go from here?
+Obviously this code isn't the whole story to the GUI development.
+But it demonstrates an important fact about Qt desktop GUI framework.
+Everything that the end user interfaces with is a widget.
+So in this case, since we already have a ready made widget, we can plug it in and send our user on their merry way.

+The end goal for most of our interface design then using the Qt framework will be to wrap our interface into widgets.
+So how do we do that?

-Well, as we talked about in the Hello World blog post, we can add in some functionality of a menu bar, status bar, dock widgets, etc. And we'll totally get to that later.
+Well, as we talked about in the Hello World blog post, we can add in some functionality of a menu bar, status bar, dock widgets, etc.

 .. image:: http://doc.qt.io/qt-5/images/mainwindowlayout.png

-But first we want to understand how Qt places things.
-So we're going to talk about Layout Management.
+But most of the time what we want to do is group, or layout, multiple widgets in an area.
+The way to do that in Qt is through Layout Management.

-All QWidget classes can use layouts to manage their subwidgets.
-Additionally, as the Qt Documentation says, Qt's layout classes were designed for hand-written code.
+All QWidget classes use layouts to manage the life cycle of their subwidgets.
+In addition to managing the life cycle, ayouts also:

-A couple of things as mentioned in the documentation that the layouts can do:

 * Positioning of child widgets.
 * Sensible default sizes for windows.